RWS/studio-api-docs/apiconcepts/projectautomation/project_configuration.md

 **AutoSuggest Dictionaries**

 Every language direction can also be associated with one or more AutoSuggest dictionaries.
-An AutoSuggest dictionary is a bilingual phrase dictionary, which is used by the SDL Trados Studio editing environment to provide translation suggestions for phrases or partial segments as the user types.
+An AutoSuggest dictionary is a bilingual phrase dictionary, which is used by the <Var:ProductName> editing environment to provide translation suggestions for phrases or partial segments as the user types.
 AutoSuggest dictionaries are typically generated by performing statistical analysis of large translation memories.
 Currently, only file-based AutoSuggest dictionaries are support, but in the future one can imagine a server-based version becoming available.

-An AutoSuggest dictionary is represented by the **IAutoSuggestDictionary** interface in the object model.
+An AutoSuggest dictionary is represented by the `IAutoSuggestDictionary` interface in the object model.

 **Language-specific Settings**

-The user can override individual project settings for a specific language direction.
+The user can override individual [project settings](#project-settings) for a specific language direction.
 For instance, if the project-level minimum translation memory match value is 80%, this can be overridden for a specific language direction to be 90%.
 All other language directions still inherit the project-level value.
 Also, all other settings for this language direction, except for the minimum match value, will still be inherited from the project settings.

 File Type Configuration
 ------